 Data is mainly collected by means of electronic e-mail.
 Or through social media enquires, phone enquires or at markets and fayres.

-Why do the Sisters of the Mists need to collect this data?
+Why is there a need to collect this data?

 How will the data be used?